Mumble-SRL/MBurger-Android/Readme.md

 ## Setup

 First thing you should download or clone this repo, you will find a `nooko3` directory and `sample` directory.
-The first is the library itself, the latter is a sample app that demonstrates the easiness and flexibility of Nooko3.

 Note that Nooko3 requires at least Android Studio 3.1 and your project should target Android Version 27, with minimum SDK version 17.